andtey99/random-quote-machine/README.md

-## Ypu can test the app by the link below
+# You can test the app by the link below

 https://andtey99.github.io/random-quote-machine/